charlotte-ruby/image_scraper/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/charlotte-ruby/image_scraper.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/charlotte-ruby/image_scraper/blob/master/CODE_OF_CONDUCT.md).

+- Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
+- Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it
+- Fork the project
+- Start a feature/bugfix branch
+- Commit and push until you are happy with your contribution
+- Make sure to add tests for it.
+This is important so I don't break it in a future version unintentionally.
+- Please try not to mess with the Rakefile, version, or history.
+If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).